caseywdunn/eater_6502/readme.md

 | 6522 | `$6010` - `7fff` | Mirrors of the sixteen VIA registers |
 | 6522 | `$8000` - `$ffff` | ROM |

+## Writing assembly

+The machine code is put on the ROM starting at $0 (relative to the actual ROM address)

+The `.org` directive tells the assembler where the CPU thinks the address will be.

+- Starting the assembly code with `.org $8000` tells the assemlber that the CPU address space for the ROM starts at `$8000`

+- Subsequent `.org` directives will place data into the ROM at the specified address (in CPU address space)

+Here is an annotated version of blink.s:

+      .org $8000    ; Though written to the first address in the ROM, $0, ; this code will appear to the CPU to be at $8000

+    reset:          ; This label marks the first position in the ROM for ; the CPU is $8000
+      lda #$ff
+      sta $6002

+      lda #$50
+      sta $6000

+    loop:
+      ror
+      sta $6000

+      jmp loop

+      .org $fffc   ; Specify that the following code will go at the position ; that appears to the CPU to be at $fffc. $fffc is the ; location of the reset vector.
+The value at this vector ; is loaded into the program counter after a CPU reset.

+      .word reset  ; Place the value of the label reset, ie $8000, at this ; position

+      .word $0000  ; Pad out the last couple bytes

 ## Code for videos

 I've slightly modified some of the commands and code to have incremental